 To celebrate the G502 Proteus Spectrum being crowned the RPS Readers’ Favourite Gaming Mouse 2019, I’ll be adding a new entry in my own best gaming mouse rankings for it, so watch out for that later this week.

-Plus, since it’s Black Friday and Cyber Monday week, the G502 is also on sale right now – albeit in its newer Hero form rather than the Proteus Spectrum version.
-Still, with Best Buy offering the black and white model for just $35 (and the all-black model for $50) at time of writing, that’s a pretty decent price for a gaming mouse of this calibre (and to stay up to date with all of our Black Friday deals, make sure you bookmark our Best Black Friday and Cyber Monday mouse and gaming keyboard deals hub for all the latest prices on your favourite peripherals).
+Plus, since it’s Black Friday week, the G502 is also on sale right now – albeit in its newer Hero form rather than the Proteus Spectrum version.
+Still, with Best Buy offering the black and white model for just $35 (and the all-black model for $50) at time of writing, that’s a pretty decent price for a gaming mouse of this calibre (and to stay up to date with all of our Black Friday deals, make sure you bookmark our Black Friday mouse and keyboard deals hub for all the latest prices on your favourite peripherals).